Monitor File Sync Activity

 Answer

-- File size - the file size in bytes
+- File size - file size in bytes

-- File modified time - the last modified timestamp of the file
+- File modified time - last modified timestamp of the file

-- Extracted rows count - the number of rows extracted from the file
+- Extracted row count - number of rows extracted from the file

-- Skipped rows count - the number of rows skipped during processing
+- Skipped row count - number of rows skipped while processing the files

 How to access file sync metadata